 Real-time Edge wic images include atf/uboot/Linux/rootfs and their size is about 1.9 GB.
 This is too large to download via U-Boot.
-Hence, users must burn this image to eMMC flash under Linux.
+Therefore, users must burn this image to eMMC flash under Linux.

-To enter Linux: .
+To enter Linux:

 - Use SD boot for LS1028ARDB.
-Use an SD card that was already flashed with the default Real-time Edge SD card image. - Use QSPI boot for LS1046ARDB
+Use an SD card that was already flashed with the default Real-time Edge SD card image. - Use QSPI boot for LS1046ARDB.

-The below steps use LS1028ARDB as an example.
+The following are the steps to burn wic image using LS1028ARDB as an example.